-Since you’re setting up this cleaning business with zero capital, you don’t need to spend on expensive advertising on newspapers, radio and other places.
+Since you’re setting up this cleaning business with zero capital, you don’t need to spend on expensive advertising in newspapers, radio, and other places.

 However, a LinkedIn profile is an excellent way to ensure your business attracts attention from a large audience and helps the cleaning business grow.

 Testimonials for cleaning a house or office may sound ridiculous.
 But they aren’t.
 Instead, testimonials will provide the much-needed boost for your cleaning business.

 Since yours is a small business that’s just appearing on the scene, testimonials can prove to be a game changer.
 They will help to assure prospective customers about the superior quality of your professional cleaning services and above all, the prices.